urbanware-org/wideredist/README.md

 This tool currently takes advantage of a *Linux* server (or alternatively *BSD*) which downloads the definition files and redistributes them using a web server and the *PowerShell* on the *Windows* systems to obtain the definition updates from that web server.

+As of June 2024, the project transitioned into maintenance mode.
+While this implies that no further features or enhancements will be introduced, the software continues to be actively maintained with regular bugfixes and updates.

 [Top](#wideredist-)

 ## Requirements